cortexlabs/cortex/examples/sklearn/iris-classifier/README.md

-# Deploy a model as a web service
+# Deploy models as a web APIs

 _WARNING: you are on the master branch, please refer to the examples on the branch that matches your `cortex version`_